The weekend can’t come fast enough for me. On Sunday I am heading to Sisters, Oregon with my quilt group, the Quisters.

 I want to make a sewing machine cover along the lines of one designed by Monique Dillard of Open Gate Quilts.
 Instructions are in the August 2012 issue of American Patchwork and Quilting magazine.
 I have some blocks and fabrics left over from another project that I want to use on that. . .

 I’m getting reacquainted with some UFOs.
 (The project bins in my sewing room closet seem to be reproducing at an alarming rate.)
-Here are the blue and white strips I cut a couple of years ago for that checkerboard square quilt; think I’ll take them along . . .
+Here are the blue and white strips I cut ages ago for that checkerboard square quilt; think I’ll take them along . . .

 And I’m still tweaking my newest design, the Monterey Bay Apron.
 Here is one of my recent versions; I really love this French-inspired bicycle fabric: